 the debating of them has not yet passed beyond its

-rhetorical and pulpit stage. it is easy to make
+rhetorical and pulpit stage.
+It is easy to make

 socialism, as theoretically developed by the greater